Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-1 Tree, Flower, or Condolence has been shared with support of MERLIN's family - View on Tribute Wall
+5 Trees, Flowers, or Condolences have been shared with support of Byron's family - View on Tribute Wall

 Byron Arthur Moren, age 96, of Ely, Minnesota, passed away peacefully at home on December 20, 2023.
 A life well lived, he will be deeply missed by family and friends.
 Byron was born in Biwabik, MN, to Arthur and Jennie Moren on November 18, 1927.
 At the age of 7, after the loss of his father, his family relocated to Virginia, MN, where he attended school with his younger brother and sister, Thomas and Margaret.